linode/manager/docs/CODE_CONVENTIONS.md

 - Utility classes (based off of [Tailwind CSS](https://tailwindcss.com) naming conventions) are located in `packages/manager/src/index.css`

 ## Avoid instance methods that could be made into components.

-Every time an instance of a component is created so are all the instance methods, just like renderContent in the following code.
-So this takes more CPU to create, more memory to store, and more CPU to tear down.
-This code smells because there's a function invocation that has no arguments.
-That screams side-effects.
-To correct this we simply extract the functionality into a new component passing the props as necessary.

 Before